alexbcberio/porkbun_certbot_auth/README.md

 ## Get your certificates

 That's all!
-You should be able to fetch a new wildcard certificate for you domain as easy as running the following command. **Remeber to replace your email and domain names before running it**.
+You should be able to fetch a new wildcard certificate for you domain as easy as running the following command. **Remeber to replace your email, domain names, and script paths before running it**.

 ```bash
 certbot certonly \